 After you have had your fill of the altitude, make your way back down to Eigergletscher Train Station to trek the most iconic hiking trail in Grindelwald, the Eiger Trail.
 Another iconic hike in Switzerland is the 5 Lakes Hike in Zermatt: Check it out here.

-The Eiger Trail begins at Eigergletscher Train Station and ends in Alpigen and takes about two hours to hike. (if you are like us stopping at every turn, expect 3 hours) This mostly downhill hike offers jaw-dropping views of the Lauterbrunnen Valley as you follow the Eiger North Face of Eiger Mountain.
+The Eiger Trail begins at Eigergletscher Train Station and ends in Alpigen.
+It takes about two hours to hike. (if you are like us stopping at every turn, expect 3 hours) This mostly downhill hike offers jaw-dropping views of the Lauterbrunnen Valley as you follow the Eiger North Face of Eiger Mountain.
 This massive wall is a popular spot for rock climbers so if you look closely, you may see someone scaling the wall.

 Search for the Grindelwald Cows

-We have hiked this trail twice in our lives and both times we’ve been treated to seeing the cute Grindelwald Cows that hang out on the mountain in the summer months.
+We have hiked this trail twice in our lives, and both times, we’ve been treated to seeing the cute Grindelwald Cows that hang out on the mountain in the summer months.
 When hiking the trail, listen for the cowbells echoing through the valley and you just may come across a herd basking in the sun.
 They are friendly and photogenic so don’t be afraid to stop for a picture.

 Continue walking to Alpigen where you’ll take the train back to Grindelwald.